-How did they get there?
+How did these Christians get there?
 These are the days before mass communication and rapid travel.
 It could take months to travel from Judaea to Rome.
 Most people couldn't read or write.
 The only way of communicating was by word of mouth.
 How then could there be a significant community following Jesus in Rome 35 years after His death?
 We'll look at this in more detail in Part 3.

-The Pliny reference tells us that there was also a Christian community "worthy" of persecution (and of note) in north west Turkey towards the end of the 1st century AD.
+The Pliny reference also tells us that there was also a Christian community large enough and vocal enough to be persecuted in northwest Turkey towards the end of the 1st century AD.
 This ties in with the spread of Christianity implied in Paul's letters.